igor-baiborodine/bilberry-hugo-theme-sandbox/content/audio/_index.md

 ### Audio Posts

-Here I want to list post of the `Audio` type.
+Here I want to list all posts of the `Audio` type.